saritmaitra/Historical-price-index/README.md

-# Predictive modeling using linear regression and ARIMA
+# Predictive modeling using Regression Techniques and ARIMA

 The project used NYSE stock index of Gold price (2000-2019) to create a predictive model to forecast future price.

 In the 1st pahse project used a simple auto correlation and partial auto correlation to forecast future price.